swyxio/swyxdotio/content/writing/technical/svelte-why.md

 date: 2020-01-26
 ---

+> March 2020 update: I wrote a [Short Version for a meetup talk](https://dev.to/swyx/why-svelte-the-short-version-3g0n).

 As someone who is primarily associated with React both at work and in my personal capacity, I get frequent questions on why I am messing around with Svelte so much.
 So I'm writing them down to organize my thoughts.

 ## Table of Contents